wp-plugins/yet-another-stars-rating/readme.txt

 2. Another example of a restaurant review

 == Changelog ==

+= 0.2.10 =
+* Added loading image when ajax is called
+* Added "select button" when choosing a multi set

 = 0.2.9 =
 * Settings page has been rewritten: now it use multi tab navigation